magetop/magento2-affiliate-program/README.md

-# Magento 2 Affiliate Extension by MageTop
+# Magento 2 Affiliate Extension by Magetop

-**Magento 2 Affiliate Extension | Multi-level Marketing Program** by MageTop is one of the most effective marketing solutions for online stores.
+**Magento 2 Affiliate Extension | Multi-level Marketing Program** by Magetop is one of the most effective marketing solutions for online stores.
 Drive sales through affiliate pay-per-sale channels.
 Easily conduct affiliate campaigns by recommending affiliates the best products to promote.
 Reward affiliates with commissions for every purchase within a campaign.

 ## Highlight features